technik-kvz/mautic-recaptcha/README.md

 This Plugin brings reCAPTCHA integration to mautic 3 and 4.

-## Installation via composer (preferred)
-### mautic 2 (legacy)
-This only supports reCaptcha v2.

-Execute `composer require koco/mautic-recaptcha-bundle:1.*` in the main directory of the mautic installation.
-### mautic 3 & 4
-Supports reCaptcha v2 and v3.

-Execute `composer require koco/mautic-recaptcha-bundle:3.*` in the main directory of the mautic installation.

 ## Installation via .zip
 Download the .zip file, extract it into the `plugins/` directory and rename the new directory to `MauticRecaptchaBundle`.